wp-plugins/suicide-squirrel-alert-broadcasting-system/readme.txt

 = Is that all it does?
 Put up an ugly picture? =

 NO!
 Not only does it put up an ugly picture, it sets the alt and title attribures of the picture as well!
-Optioinally, it links back to the Command Cennter Advisory page so your viewers will know what to do.
+Optioinally, it links back to the Command Center Advisory page so your viewers will know what to do.

 == Screenshots ==